pyodide/pyodide/docs/type_conversions.md

 ## Using Python objects from Javascript

-A Python object (in global scope) can be brought over to Javascript using the `pyodide.pyimport` function.
+A Python object (in global scope) can be brought over to Javascript using the {ref}`pyodide.pyimport <js_api_pyodide_pyimport>` function.
 It takes a string giving the name of the variable, and returns the object, converted to Javascript.

 ```javascript
 var sys = pyodide.pyimport('sys');